SeppDev/AxisPoint/README.md

 # AxisPoint
-ruby is on rails
+ruby is not rails

 made by felix, phelix

 source?:
-"ruby is on rails" - isac newton 1967
+"ruby is no longer on rails" - isac newton 1967